 Make Your WordPress URLs SEO Friendly

 SEO friendly URLs is a smart way to get your website ranked in the search engine.
-There are four ways to ensure all the URL on your WordPress website conform to the standard guidelines:
+There are three ways to ensure all the URL on your WordPress website conform to the standard guidelines:

 - Use SEO-friendly permalink structure